Scarabol/rock-raiders-web/README.md

 ## Development Roadmap

-### v0.8.0 - Late game features
+### v0.8.x - Late game features

 - Move camera with click on radar map panel
 - Show camera view area as wireframe on radar map panel
-- Move camera at window borders

-- Replace scene management with event driven approach rendered offscreen
-- Switch to respective canvas instead of just changing the camera
+- Implement first person and shoulder camera views
 - Add entity movement controller with arrow keys for fpv/shoulder view

 - Tutorial levels and helper features
 - Implement laser shooting for turrets and mobile lasers

-### v0.9.0 - Polishing
+### v0.9.x - Polishing

 - Use same team for all missions and add names to raiders
 - Auto switch from portrait to landscape mode in fullscreen